Cost to Build a Custom Home in Toronto?

 Sample Pricing Breakdown for a 2,380 sq. ft.
 Home

 Building a house is an extensive project with a multitude of cost-related variables.
-The information in the chart below is based on the average size of a house in Ontario, which is approximately 2,380 square feet.
+The information in the chart below is based on the average size of a house in Toronto, which is approximately 2,380 square feet.

 Here’s a simplified breakdown of the costs involved in constructing a house: